Trivia (The Office): Plot

-Dwight Schrute (Rainn Wilson) heads down to Florida to meet with Robert California at the Sabre headquarters to discuss a possible manager position in the printers division.
-While sitting in the waiting room, Dwight talks to Gabe Lewis (Zach Woods), who describes himself as the essential "toilet of the company" who flushes all the unwanted items away.
+Dwight Schrute heads down to Florida to meet with Robert California at the Sabre headquarters to discuss a possible manager position in the printers division.
+While sitting in the waiting room, Dwight talks to Gabe Lewis, who describes himself as the essential "toilet of the company" who flushes all the unwanted items away.
 Robert then tells Dwight that he cannot meet with him but will have him meet with Bill, another executive, much to Dwight's frustration.
 Robert secretly calls Gabe and instructs him to not let Dwight speak with Bill either, but to listen to Dwight's pitch and then reject him.
 Gabe can barely keep a straight face throughout Dwight's pitch.
 Dwight, after being told by Gabe that Dwight isn't wanted as a manager, grabs and twists Gabe's arm and forces him to take him to Robert's Florida condo.
 Initially, Robert tries to spare Dwight's feelings, telling him that his drive and energy would be wasted in a manager's position and attempting to give him a medal as a sign of respect.
 Dwight resists, so Robert eventually turns him down by telling him he is a better salesman.
 Dwight then returns to Scranton.